inexorabletash/indexeddb-promises/README.md

 }
 ```

+The `complete` attribute returns the same Promise instance each time it is accessed.

 Transactions grow a `waitUntil()` method similar to [ExtendableEvent](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/index.html#extendable-event), and have a associated set of **extend lifetime promises**.

 The transaction's *active* flag is replaced by a *state* which can be one of: "active", "inactive", "waiting", "committing", and "finished".